w-A-L-L-e/anykey-bootloader/README.md

 overwrite the ArduinoISP accidently if you choose the wrong port.
 One way would be to not use a bootloader on your programmer.
 But that would make it a little cumbersome to update to a newer version (you need a second programmer to program your programmer etc...).

-Well in the examples dir is a nice solution useing the anykey bootloader (that works on any arduino compatible device or rather on any atmega32u4).
+Well in the examples dir is a nice solution using the anykey bootloader (that works on any arduino leonardo compatible device or rather on any atmega32u4).
 You basically first flash the anykey bootloader and then use the modified ISP sketch.
 To unlock the bootloader you open a serial window to your ArduinoISP and just enter 'X'.
 To lock it you enter 'L'.
 The effect is if you lock it then you can't accidently flash your programmer anymore.